Skip to content

 Summary

-The atmospheric data file (atm.tab) defines the thermodynamic and compositional state of the atmosphere used by JURASSIC.
+The atmospheric data file defines the thermodynamic and compositional state of the atmosphere used by JURASSIC.
 It is independent of the observation geometry and radiance data and should be prepared carefully to ensure physically meaningful and numerically stable results.
+The ASCII format is convenient for small examples and inspection, while the netCDF format is better suited to multi-profile workflows.